DougAnderson444/peerpiper.io/README.md

 ## Nextjs

-This projetc uses Nextjs and Zeit Now because it's ultra easy for development and one-click deployment to zeit.co
+This project uses Nextjs and Zeit Now because it's ultra easy for development and one-click deployment to zeit.co

 ## Design considerations